Quoddy Loop Homepage

 Riverside view of St. Croix Island, statuary, pavilion with model settlement, restrooms, parking area, and boat launch.

 The first European settlement north of Florida, named "Acadia" (Acadie) by its founders, where Samuel Champlain and Pierre Dugua, the Sieur de Mons, wintered in 1604.
-Displays on both the Maine and New Brunswick sides of the St. Croix River, in English and in French, look out to what the explorers named "St. Croix Island" (also known by a more recent — but discontinued — name, "Dochet's Island").
+Displays on both the Maine and New Brunswick sides of the St. Croix River, in English and in French, look out to what the explorers named "St. Croix Island" (also known by a more recent — but discontinued — name, "Dochet Island").

 Several larger-than-life bronze statues depicting Passamaquoddy Indians and the French settlers align the path from parking lot to overlook, where a bronze scale model of the original settlement stands in a rustic gazebo above the St. Croix River, with views of St. Croix Island, where the settlement of Acadia once stood.

-An international celebration of the 1604 settlement is planned for 2004.
-For details, visit www.stecroix2004.org .
+An international celebration of the 1604 settlement occurred in 2004.
+For details, visit http://www.digitales.ie/04stecroix/ .

 St. Croix Island International Historic Site